eromatiya/blurredfox/README.md

 	+ Dark - Dark colorscheme.
 Good for the night.
 	+ Light - Bright colorscheme.
 Good for killing the eyes.

-### Uninstall

-1. Go to your profile directory.
-2. Delete the `chrome` folder.
-3. If you used the installation script or copied the `user.js` to your profile, delete it.

 ## User Support

 ### Some UIs are broken!